tdt/start/README.md

     + system - Choose from NoCache or MemCache.
 If you opt for MemCache, be sure that Memcached is installed.
     + host - The host that the caching system is running on.
 Note that if NoCache has been used, host and port don't really matter.
     + port - The port to which we have to connect in order to communicate with the caching system.
-8. auth - Authentication parameters:
-    + enabled - true/false.
-Caveat lector, if this is put to false, anyone can delete or create data resources!
-    + api_user - The username that is allowed to perform admin actions.
-    + api_passwd - The password for the api_user.
-9. logging - Contains parameters to log actions that happen within the software:
+8. logging - Contains parameters to log actions that happen within the software:
     + enabled - true/false.
     + path - The absolute path to a directory where we can put the logging files.
 Make sure PHP has write access to this directory!